DeepikaHanumanthu/Smart-Cities-and-IOT/README.md

 Structure of the project
 ------------

-The following strcture represents the nested structure of the project with all its dependencies
+The following structure represents the nested structure of the project with all its dependencies